Advocacy Toolkit

 Recent News

-Another month has passed, which means it's time for research updates.
-BDSRA Foundation's Head of Research & Medical Affairs Dr. Ineka Whiteman breaks down Batten disease clinical program updates, research news & opportunities, and resources [...]
+It's time for research updates!
+BDSRA Foundation's Head of Research & Medical Affairs Dr. Ineka Whiteman breaks down Batten disease clinical program updates, research news & opportunities, and resources in her monthly column, as [...]